Variable Chaplygin Gas: Constraints from Supernovae, BAO, Look Back Time, and GRBs: Discussion

 \section{Discussion}

-We see that the variable Chaplygin gas model is able to account for the observations regarding the evolution of the universe.Initially the gas behaves like non-relativistic matter and later accounts for the accelerated expansion of the universe,which describes the current state of the universe.
-Guo and Zhang\cite{cgas} tested the consistency of the variable Chaplygin model for the SNe Ia ``gold'' data set\cite{reiss} and obtained the best fit parameters for $\Omega{}_{m}=0.25$ and $n=-2.9$ with the corresponding $\chi{}_{min}^{2}=173.88$.This test was repeated by Sethi et. al.\cite{sethi} , but they also took into account contribution from matter and radiation.They obtained similar results with $\Omega{}_{m}=0.22$ and $n=-2.8$ at $\chi{}_{min}^{2}=174.36$.For $3\sigma$ contours they determined the parameter space to be restricted to $\Omega{}_{m}\in[0.0,0.36]$ and $n\in[-41.3,2.8]$

-With our analysis of the Union2.1 data and look back time and measurement of the age of the Universe,we see that the ranges obtained for $\Omega{}_{m}$ and $n$ not only lie within the confidence levels obtained by Sethiet.al. \cite{sethi} but we have further constrained the possible values of $\Omega{}_{m}$ and $n$ by a joint analysis of the SNe Ia Union2.1 and look-back time data.
+We see that the variable Chaplygin gas model is able to account for the observations regarding the evolution of the universe.
+Initially the gas behaves like non-relativistic matter and later is able to account for the accelerated expansion of the universe.
+With our analysis of the Union 2.1 compilation, BAO distance, look-back time measurements and the GRBs, we see that the ranges obtained for $\Omega{}_{m}$ and $n$ not only lie within the confidence levels obtained by Zong-Kuan Guo et al. but we have further constrained the possible values of $\Omega{}_{m}$ and $n$ by a joint analysis of the four datasets and have obtained tight limits on the parameters.